EventStore/documentation/docs/tutorials/HTTP_Connector.md

 ```
 :::

-The following section provides additional information about the file contents.
+The following section provides additional information about the file contents:

 * `http://localhost:2113/connectors/test-app` provides a **unique name identifier** for the connector ("test-app" in this case).

-* `"InstanceTypeName": "EventStore.Connectors.Http.HttpSink"`, provides the type of connector sink (HttpSink in this case).
+* `"InstanceTypeName": "EventStore.Connectors.Http.HttpSink"`, provides the type of connector sink (Http Sink in this case).

 * `"Url": "https://www.postb.in/1736471171412-2404703341890" provides the HTTP URL endpoint to which the EventStoreDB will send the data.